rosenbrockc/live-serial/README.md

 # `live-serial`: real-time serial port plotter/logger

-`live-serial` is a simple package that ties `pyserial`, `matplotlib` and `pandas` together to create a real-time plotter and logger of serial port data.
+`live-serial` is a simple package that ties `pyserial`, `matplotlib` and `csv` together to create a real-time plotter and logger of serial port data.
 This is intended to make life easier for people who work with sensors who need to see real-time feedback when they interact with the sensors.